NadiaHajighassem/NLP_2025/README.md

 2. `nbs/Finetune.ipynb` – Fine-tuning BERT
 3. `nbs/Analysis.ipynb` – Attention analysis and results

+To run any script in the Scraping or nbs folders, follow these steps with the virtual environment activated:

+# For data scraping:
+jupyter notebook Scraping/Scraping.ipynb

+# For fine-tuning BERT:
+jupyter notebook nbs/Finetune.ipynb

+# For attention analysis:
+jupyter notebook nbs/Analysis.ipynb

 ⚠️ **Note:**
 - The scraping and fine-tuning steps are very time-consuming, so keep in mind, that some chunks take multiple hours to run.

-# 4. Deactivate the environment when you're done
+# Deactivate the environment when you're done
 deactivate